Alexander (Zander) Blewett III

 Alexander (Zander) Blewett III (born 1945) is a Montana personal injury lawyer based out of Great Falls, Montana.
 The University of Montana School of Law is named for Blewett.
-He is the head partner in the Hoyt and Blewett PLLC, a personal injury law firm.

 Legal career

-Alexander (Zander) Blewett III is a member of the Inner Circle of Advocates, a group of personal injury lawyers in the United States.
+Blewett is the head partner in the Hoyt and Blewett PLLC, a personal injury law firm.

-Seltzer vs. Morton

-Blewett is most noted for the $21.4 million malicious prosecution and abuse of process verdict he obtained against Gibson, Dunn & Crutcher, one of the most high powered law firms in the world, in the case of Seltzer v.
-Morton.
-The $21.4 million verdict in actual and punitive damages was one of the largest in the country in 2005 and attracted attention from the Wall Street Journal and other national publications.
+In the case of Seltzer v.
+Morton, a malicious prosecution and abuse of process lawsuit, Blewett obtained a $21.4 million verdict against the law firm of Gibson, Dunn & Crutcher. and other national publications.
 On appeal the Montana Supreme Court, 154 P.3d 561 (Mont.
-2007), upheld $9.9 million of the jury's punitive damage award against Gibson Dunn and accused the firm of engaging in "legal thuggery."
+2007), upheld $9.9 million of the jury's punitive damage award.

-Vangsnes vs. North American Mission Board of the Southern Baptist Convention Inc.

 In 2015, Blewett obtained a $26 million settlement on behalf of a missionary who suffered a catastrophic brain injury in a car accident near Belgrade, Montana.

 Philanthropy

-On May 20, 2015, it was announced that Blewett donated $10 million to the University of Montana to rename its law school and create a consumer law and protection program.
-He funded the construction of the Hoyt and Blewett Court Room at the University of Montana Law School and provided $500,000 to Montana State University – Bozeman to improve facilities for its student-athletes.
+In 2015, Blewett donated $10 million to the University of Montana to rename its law school after himself, and to create a consumer law and protection program.
+He funded the construction of the Hoyt and Blewett Court Room at the law school, and provided $500,000 to Montana State University – Bozeman to improve facilities for its student-athletes.